openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-onnx.rst

 Supported ONNX Layers
 #####################

-For the list of supported standard layers, refer to the :doc:`Supported Operations <openvino_../../about-openvino/additional-resources_supported_operations_frontend>` page.
+For the list of supported standard layers, refer to the :doc:`Supported Operations <../../about-openvino/compatibility-and-support/supported-operations-framework-frontend>` page.

 Additional Resources
 ####################

-Check out more examples of model conversion in :doc:`interactive Python ../../learn-openvino/interactive-tutorials-python <../../learn-openvino/interactive-tutorials-python>`.
+Check out more examples of model conversion in :doc:`interactive Python tutorials <../../learn-openvino/interactive-tutorials-python>`.